misaelnieto/misaelnieto.github.io/_posts/2018-12-20-jq-Command-line-JSON-processor.md

 }
 ```

-I did all of this because I wanted to know the available Debian images.
-So, from the previous example I want to include only the images with distribution is `"Debian"`:
+I did all of this because in the first time I wanted to know the available Debian images on DigitalOcean.
+So, from the previous example I want to include only the images which distribution value is `"Debian"`:

 ```
 curl -X GET --silent "https://api.digitalocean.com/v2/images" -H "Authorization: Bearer $MY_DO_API_KEY" | jq '.images[] | {name, distribution, slug, type, status} | select(.distribution == "Debian")'